bassdman/modulerizr/README.md

 ##### components
 All component-files.
 [Glob-Syntax](https://www.npmjs.com/package/glob).
 Type: String or Array.
-Required.
+Optional.
+(But there will be a warning if you don't define it)
 ``` javascript
 {
     ...